Heel Pain Treatment Alphington

 Causes of Heel Pain

-• Heel pain that presents as a sharp, stabbing discomfort under the heel, particularly prominent in the morning and after rest, is often associated with plantar fasciitis.
+• A sharp, stabbing pain under the heel, especially intense in the morning and after rest, is a typical symptom of plantar fasciitis, a common cause of heel pain.

 Heel Spur Alphington